Horses of Course, LLC provides NATURAL SOLUTIONS FOR HORSES- All of our products are manufactured and assembled in the

 How many of us get up at the crack of dawn with horses pawing, chewing, calling, pacing… anything to get us out to give them food because nature designed them to graze up to 22 hours a day?

 Horses’ digestive systems never truly stop producing digestive acids.
-When their sensitive stomachs are empty of food they are stressed, prone to colic, ulcers, and boredom leading to destructive stall vices just to mention a few of the consequences.
+Feeding two, three or even four feedings a day is unnatural for horses.
+Their sensitive stomachs are empty 2 hours after they finish a meal and they become stressed, prone to colic, ulcers, and boredom leading to destructive stall vices just to mention a few of the consequences.
 Horses should have access to low calorie, high fiber forage at all times.
-Feeding two, three or even four feedings a day is unnatural for horses.
-We are tied to feeding them “small meals” throughout the day because we care about their sensitive digestive systems.
+We are tied to feeding them “small meals” throughout the day because that’s the old way of thinking and we care about their sensitive digestive systems.
 But what are the horse’s eating at night while we are sleeping?
 Dinner out with friends, overnight outings, a full day away from the barn, those are only memories… .

 UNTIL NOW!
 Veterinarian recommended1 Freedom Feeder Extended Day Small Mesh Hay Nets allow your animals to feed naturally 24/7 through a simple “controlled free access feeding” program!

 These nets can be hung on fences, box stalls, laced closed and thrown on the ground like a pillow.
 They are made of 1/8″(3mm) Dupont Nylon shrimp fishing mesh woven into 1-1/2″(2.25sq”) and 1″ (1 sq”) squares.
 This material has 275 lb. per strand of tensil strength!

 You can use any kind of hay in the nets The broader the leaf, the slower it goes through the net.
 Although we do not recommend free feeding alfalfa, it too can be fed through the net but the leaves will fall through.
 If you use a mat or tub underneath the net it will catch any small pieces, protect shoes from the netting and leave zero waste.